GeorgeLuther/motiforge-app/README.md

 - The scale degrees and transposition is relative to midi notes and a c major scale.
 So when we get to midi we are skipping some chromatic tones to create a major scale.

 ### Generate Notes:
  These functions are used to generate individual notes given the context of the previous note.
-These functions are described further in as they relate to the makeMotif method.
+These functions are described further in as they relate to the makeMotif method (step 2).

 ### Generate Motifs:
 These functions are used to generate an array of pitches